Word

 Susanne created the original music for the film, including a song for Lene Marie: When the Lord, which is one of Susanne's most played songs on Spotify.

-aloysha is one of the songs in Blómi.
+aloysha is one of the songs in the album Blómi.
 Margreth Olin is the director of the music video.

 Anders Jahre Culture Award